How to book Sequoia & Kings Canyon campgrounds

 Search one night at a time instead of insisting on a perfect uninterrupted stay.

-Stay flexible across Lodgepole, Dorst Creek, Potwisha, Sentinel, and other workable campgrounds.
+Stay flexible across Lodgepole, Dorst Creek, Sentinel, and any lower-elevation or Kings Canyon option that still keeps the trip viable.

-Treat core summer windows as high pressure because the strongest campgrounds move fast.
+Treat core summer windows as high pressure because the strongest campgrounds move fast at the first release and after sellout.

 Use alerts because the best Sequoia cancellations can disappear quickly.